Haylie Duff

 Haylie Katherine Duff (born February 19, 1985) is an American actress and singer.
 She is best known for her roles as Sandy Jameson in the television series 7th Heaven, Amy Sanders in Lizzie McGuire and Summer Wheatly in Napoleon Dynamite.
-An avid food blogger, Duff had her own cooking show, The Real Girl's Kitchen, in 2014.
+Duff is a food blogger and hosted a cooking show, The Real Girl's Kitchen, in 2014.
 She is the older sister of Hilary Duff.

 Early life

 The older sister of Hilary Duff, Haylie Duff was born in Houston.
 Duff's mother, Susan Colleen Duff (née Cobb) is a film producer who was a co-executive producer of A Cinderella Story (2004), a producer of The Perfect Man (2005) and Material Girls (2006), and the manager of Hilary; she was previously a homemaker.
 Her father, Robert Erhard "Bob" Duff, a partner and owner in a chain of convenience stores with his father, John B. Duff, resides at the family home in Houston to maintain the family's business.
 She began her acting career as an offshoot of her early dance training.
 Growing up in Texas, Duff began ballet at an early age.
 By the age of eight, Duff landed a role in the Houston Metropolitan Dance Company's production of The Nutcracker Suite.